PanDAWMS/panda-server/README.txt

 Release Note

 * current
-  * enabled cache-matching brokerage for NL
+  * enabled cache-matching brokerage for NL/FR
   * added a protection for containers composed of multiple datasets
   * added processingType to runBrokerage for HC
   * doesn't check release matching for CERN